Arguably, the most essential supplement that you should use if you desire to build muscle is whey protein powder.

-Whey is one of the two major proteins found in milk, where casein is the other.
-Pure whey contains a large amount of the milk sugar lactose, as well as a variety of proteins and fat.
+Organic whey is one of the two major whey proteins found in milk, where casein is the other.
+Pure whey powders contain a large amount of the milk sugar lactose, as well as a variety of proteins and fat.

 You'll find that there are three main types of whey protein namely: